For most businesses and content creators, finding the right content monetisation strategy can feel like a tall order.

 - Content (obviously)

-Let’s take a close look at each of these three variables, and how they’re changing in 2021.
+Let’s take a close look at each of these three variables, and how they’re changing.

 As technology evolves, the barriers to content creation are getting progressively lower.

 The most obvious example of this is the devices we carry around in our pockets.
 Not too long ago, video production and distribution was hugely expensive, and simply wasn’t available to most businesses.
-In 2021, a tech-savvy child can shoot a high-resolution video with a phone and send it around the world.
+Today, tech-savvy child can shoot a high-resolution video with a phone and send it around the world.

 This means two things:

 - Your business can produce more online content, in more formats, more easily.
-In 2021, this can include anything from books, articles, and courses to podcasts, videos, and social media posts.
+Today, this can include anything from books, articles, and courses to podcasts, videos, and social media posts.

 - So can everyone else.